-If the receiving PHA does not administer an FSS program, the FSS family may not continue participation in the FSS program.
-The initial PHA must clearly discuss the options that may be available to the family.
-These may include, but are not limited to, modification of the FSS contract, locating a receiving PHA that administers an FSS program, termination of the FSS contract with FSS escrow disbursement, or termination of the FSS contract and forfeiture of escrow.
+If the receiving PHA does not offer an FSS program and the receiving PHA is absorbing the voucher, the FSS family will not be able to continue participation in the FSS program.
+The initial PHA must clearly discuss all of the options that may be available to the family.
+These may include, but are not limited to, modification of the FSS contract to allow completion of the contract, locating a receiving PHA that administers an FSS program, termination of the FSS contract with FSS escrow disbursement, or termination of the FSS contract and forfeiture of escrow.

-The PHA will, as stated above, clearly discuss the options that may be available to the family where continued FSS participation is not possible.
-Depending on the family's contract specific circumstances, these options include modification of the FSS contract, locating a receiving housing authority that has the capacity to enroll the family in its FSS program, termination with FSS escrow disbursement in accordance with 24 CFR 984.303(k)(1)(iii), or termination of the FSS contract and forfeiture of escrow.
+The PHA, as the initial housing authority, will clearly, and repeatedly, discuss all of the options that may be available to the family where continued FSS participation is not possible.
+Depending on the family's contract specific circumstances, these options include modification of the FSS contract to allow completion of the contract, locating a receiving housing authority that has the capacity to enroll the family in its FSS program, termination of the FSS CoP with FSS escrow disbursement in accordance with 24 CFR 984.303(k)(1)(iii), requesting a regulatory waiver to allow disbursement of the escrow, or termination of the FSS contract and forfeiture of escrow.